takahashim/eps2pgf/otherfiles/README.txt

 Convert Encapsulated PostScript (EPS) graphics files to the Portable Graphics Format (PGF, http://sourceforge.net/projects/pgf/) for inclusion in LaTeX documents.
 Texts in the figure are typeset by LaTeX

+The goal of Eps2pgf is to support all PostScript figures created by programs that used regularly by LaTeX users to create figures.
+That means that Eps2pgf does not necessarily support every possible PostScript operator, but you should never encouter a figure that Eps2pgf can not convert.
+If you encouter a figure that the latest version of Eps2pgf fails to process, please send it to me so that I can improve Eps2pgf.
 ----------------------------------------------------------------------------

 ----------------------------------------------------------------------------